Suboxone Detox Treatment

 Medical scientists have worked feverishly to develop methods to help patients stop using opiates.
 Some treatments ease the severity of withdrawal symptoms or shorten their duration.
 For example, Suboxone is a drug replacement approach.
 In this approach, the patient takes medications that delay the onset of withdrawal symptoms and cravings.

 Patients should use Suboxone only for a short time to delay the onset of withdrawal symptoms, but often patients find themselves on Suboxone much longer than they had anticipated.
 Opiate replacement therapies such as Suboxone have undoubtedly helped many people recover from drug addiction or stabilize from dangerous behaviors caused by drug abuse.
 On the other hand, many do become addicted and require a second detox.
 This time the detox is from the drug intended to help them.

 We are actually seeing a constant increase of patients searching the Waismann Method® of rapid detox for assistance with Suboxone addiction and detoxification.
 Researching every drug prescribed by a doctor is the best way of knowing side effects and consequences and which medication or therapy is best for you.
-With Suboxone, replacing one addiction with another becomes a possible reality for too many people.
+Unfortunately, with Suboxone, replacing one addiction with another becomes a possible reality for too many people.

 Effects of Suboxone and Other Opiates

 Opiates cause neurological changes to occur in the brain and central nervous system.
 Often these changes result in pain relief, euphoria, relaxation, and other physical and psychological effects.

 Opiates work by binding to special opiate receptors in the body.
 This binding action sends a message to the brain to disregard any pain messages the brain may receive.
 Binding to opiate receptors also causes euphoria and other neurological changes.
 Continual opiate use, especially at high doses, can cause these changes to become more permanent, resulting in addiction and dependence.